First Taste of Agile Design

 It was around early autumn last year we began implementing the agile methodology, but only in the past 6 months have we started to apply this methodology to our visual design process.
 So how have we found it?

-Well the same agile principles apply; we plan, we discuss and segment the project into releases based on user stories, so far it’s proved a great way of managing projects both internally and externally.
-But for now I’m not going to talk about our agile process or project management, as Creative Director I’m interested in sharing how this new methodology has changed the way we approach visual design.
+Well, the same agile principles apply; we plan, discuss and segment the project into releases based on user stories, so far it’s proved a great way of managing projects both internally and externally.
+But for now, I’m not going to talk about our agile process or project management, as Creative Director I’m interested in sharing how this new methodology has changed the way we approach visual design.

 I guess the best place to start is by making comparisons to then and now, and the benefits we’ve witnessed since January.

-Individual elements are quickly replicated across multiple pages in accordance to the user stories, all of which eventually being brought together to form a website.
-Time saving. . ?
+Individual elements are quickly replicated across multiple pages in accordance with the user stories, all of which eventually are brought together to form a website.
+Time-saving?
 Yes.

-So far I’ve enjoyed watching this process, it’s proved time efficient, heavy workloads are easily spread throughout the team and to the delight of the project managers the number of change requests have been significantly reduced.
+So far I’ve enjoyed watching this process, it’s proved time efficient, heavy workloads are easily spread throughout the team and to the delight of the project managers, the number of change requests has been significantly reduced.